 Thousands Cheer was a huge hit, grossing $3,751,000 which was a profit of $2,228,000 for MGM.

-Some scans provided by Kim Lundgreen.
+Some scans were provided by Kim Lundgreen.
 Thanks, Kim!

 September 13, 1950: Judy was on vacation in New York, enjoying the raves for the audience responses to her new film, Summer Stock (see article), when she attended Edith Piaf’s opening at the Versailles Club.
 Judy’s seen with Faye Emerson, Sonja Henie, Piaf, and Ginger Rogers.